nmmarquez/hall_replication_study/data/notes.md

 ### New Dest Variables

 For these we need data from 1980, 1990, 2000, 2009 5acs, 2017 5acs Mexican Immigrant population and total population information at the metropolitan level.
-Need to make sure the geographies are sonsitent
+Need to make sure the geographies are consitent.

 ## Percent undocumnted